ryantd42/NY-Legislative-Git/2023/S4583A-2023/bill.md

  TEXT, OR SHORT MESSAGE SERVICE (SMS), OR ANY OTHER TECHNOLOGICAL MEANS.
   (B) "NEXT  GENERATION  911  SYSTEM  PROVIDER"  MEANS  AN  ENTITY  THAT PROVIDES NEXT GENERATION OR IP-ENABLED 911 SYSTEM TO A PSAP.
-  2. THE  STATE SHALL OFFER A STATEWIDE ESINET AVAILABLE FOR CONNECTION TO LOCAL PSAPS.
+  2. SUBJECT TO APPROPRIATIONS, THE STATE SHALL OFFER A STATEWIDE ESINET AVAILABLE FOR CONNECTION TO LOCAL PSAPS.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09137-01-3
+  LBD09137-03-3